 I Stand All Amazed

-This Latter-day Saint favorite has undergone musical revision three seperate times in various versions of the hymnal.
+This Latter-day Saint favorite has undergone musical revision three separate times in various versions of the hymnal.

 In the 1909 hymnal, the tenors actually sang the melody line, with the women's parts singing harmony.
 Additionally, the women sang the lines "that he should care for me, / Enough to die for me" alone as the men repeated "wonderful, wonderful" and harmonized on "care for me" and "die for me."